himotoyoshi/carray/docs/topics/CAFrame.md

 grp.ngroup                 # => number of groups
 grp.labels                 # => group key values, in code order
 ```

+A row whose key is **masked** belongs to **no group**: which group it falls in
+is undetermined, and grouping takes the same default `filter` does and leaves it
+out rather than inventing a group for it.
+With a composite key one undetermined
+component is enough to make the whole tuple undetermined.
+So the group sizes
+need not add up to `nrow` — count the masked keys (`df["k"].count_masked`) if
+you need to account for the difference, or fill them first
+(`df.fill("k", value)`) to group them together.

 A `GroupedFrame` has three surfaces: